 Initially, we will be focusing on treatments for depression, but we plan to scale aifred to encompass all mental health conditions in order to amplify clinical utility.
 At its core, aifred is leveraging the collective intelligence of the scientific and medical community to bring better healthcare to all.

 Something unique to every machine learning company is the precise nature of their hyperparameter optimization and goals of their model.
-We will optimize aifred with the help of a distributed network of domain experts in psychiatry--a collaboration unique to aifred health.
+We will optimize aifred with the help of a distributed network of domain experts in psychiatry -- a collaboration unique to aifred health.
 We are implementing attention networks responsible for removing the “black-box” nature of neural networks.
-As well, we are analysing the quality of model predictions, allowing both for greater interpretability of model decisions and the generation of new basic research questions, which are going to be unique to the data-set and optimization techniques we develop in-house.
+As well, we are analyzing the quality of model predictions, allowing both for greater interpretability of model decisions and the generation of new basic research questions, which are going to be unique to the data-set and optimization techniques we develop in-house.
 By training aifred on reliable datasets, we are able to ensure quality input to our model.
 De-identified patient outcomes will feed back into our neural networks to continuously improve aifred’s predictive power.
 Feature engineering is an important part of determining which inputs go into a network and varies how it’s done for every team- once again, this will be undertaken with the support of diverse group of experts we are recruiting.

 Our research team is conducting a series of systematic literature reviews to curate predictors of treatment response and side effect burden in depression.
 We are evaluating the state of precision psychiatry in domains including genetics, endocrinology, immunology, metabolic biochemistry, and neuroimaging, as well as examining the feasibility of including biomarker testing in routine clinical practice.
 The results of these reviews will serve to validate our model and inform the input feature space by integrating these multimodal biomarkers along with sociodemographic and clinical factors.

-Ease-of-use: The model must be user-friendly and provide clinicians with features they want and need, so we must study the aifred solution’s integration into clinical workflow and any effects on clinician efficiency and doctor-patient interaction.
+We strongly believe in the potential for artificial intelligence toenhance, but never replace physician decision-making.
+Following this principle, the model must be user-friendly and provide clinicians with features they want and need, so we must study the aifred solution’s integration into clinical workflow and any effects on clinician efficiency and doctor-patient interaction.

-Open label trials: Safety and effectiveness of the model must be assessed in open-label trials where both clinicians and patients know when our model is being used.
+Safety and effectiveness of the model must be assessed in open-label trials where both clinicians and patients know when our model is being used.
 A group of physicians using our model will be compared to a group practicing usual care, and patient outcomes will be compared between the two.

-Randomized control trial: After open label studies, we will conduct one or more randomized control trials, testing our model against a “dummy” model and against a “practice as usual” group.
+After open label studies, we will conduct one or more randomized control trials, testing our model against a “dummy” model and against a “practice as usual” group.
 This will help us determine how efficacious the aifred solution is.

 Dr. Gustavo Turecki, MD, PhD - Genetics, Dataset Access Content Expert